What We Do

 We couldn’t do it without the support of the Town of Leesburg–Public Works, Parks, and Police Departments, and the Mayor and Town Council.
 Also, Keane Enterprises generously lets the parade end in the Virginia Village shopping center.

 Reading is fundamental to success in school and beyond.
 Opportunities for learning to read are not evenly distributed.
 If students haven’t learned to read well by the time they enter fourth grade, this complicates their development and potential.
 In response our Kiwanis club recently began making plans to put more books into the hands of underserved and at risk children throughout Loudoun County.
-While we wait for the Covid pandemic to pass, we gave away gently used books through the Ampersand Pantry Project in Leesburg.
+While we wait for the Covid pandemic to pass, we gave away gently used books through the county Head Start program (100 students at 6 locations) and the Ampersand Pantry Project in Leesburg.